vdhxi/vdhxi.github.io/content/7-Feedback/_index.md

 pre: " <b> 7. </b> "
 ---

-{{% notice warning %}}
-⚠️ **Note:** The information below is for reference purposes only.
-Please **do not copy verbatim** for your report, including this warning.
-{{% /notice %}}

-> Here, you can freely share your personal opinions about your experience participating in the First Cloud Journey program.
-This will help the FCJ team improve any shortcomings based on the following aspects:
+> Here you can freely contribute your personal opinions about your experiences participating in the First Cloud Journey program, helping the FCJ team improve shortcomings based on the following categories:

-### Overall Evaluation
+### General Evaluation

-**1. Working Environment**
+**1. Work Environment**
-The working environment is very friendly and open.
-FCJ members are always willing to help whenever I encounter difficulties, even outside working hours.
-The workspace is tidy and comfortable, helping me focus better.
-However, I think it would be nice to have more social gatherings or team bonding activities to strengthen relationships.
+Dynamic and positive working environment.
+Members are always ready to help and share new knowledge with each other for mutual development.
+The workspace is neat and comfortable; the atmosphere is very professional yet also very comfortable, helping to increase work efficiency.

-**2. Support from Mentor / Team Admin**
+**2. Support from mentor / team admin**
-The mentor provides very detailed guidance, explains clearly when I don’t understand, and always encourages me to ask questions.
-The admin team supports administrative tasks, provides necessary documents, and creates favorable conditions for me to work effectively.
-I especially appreciate that the mentor allows me to try and solve problems myself instead of just giving the answer.
+The mentor provided very detailed guidance, explained clearly when I didn't understand, and always encouraged me to ask questions.
+The team admin supported procedures and documents, creating conditions for me to work favorably.

-**3. Relevance of Work to Academic Major**
+**3. Relevance between work and major**
-The tasks I was assigned align well with the knowledge I learned at university, while also introducing me to new areas I had never encountered before.
-This allowed me to both strengthen my foundational knowledge and gain practical skills.
+The work I was assigned matched the knowledge I learned at school, while also expanding into new areas that I had never approached before.
+Thanks to this, I was able to implement projects that I had cherished for a long time but was still struggling with where to start.
+Besides that, I both consolidated my foundational knowledge and learned additional practical skills.
+Working at the company was truly a stroke of luck.

-**4. Learning & Skill Development Opportunities**
+**4. Learning opportunities & skill development**
-During the internship, I learned many new skills such as using project management tools, teamwork skills, and professional communication in a corporate environment.
-The mentor also shared valuable real-world experiences that helped me better plan my career path.
+During the internship, I learned many new skills such as approaching and using new technologies, using project management tools, working processes in a more professional manner, and also professional communication in a corporate environment.
+The mentor also shared a lot of practical experience helping me orient my career better.

-**5. Company Culture & Team Spirit**
+**5. Culture & Team Spirit**
-The company culture is very positive: everyone respects each other, works seriously but still keeps things enjoyable.
-When there are urgent projects, everyone works together and supports one another regardless of their position.
-This made me feel like a real part of the team, even as an intern.
+The company culture is very positive: everyone interacts and supports each other, working seriously but still having fun.
+However, there were still a few peers with bad attitudes, lacking the spirit of actively learning new knowledge, not performing assigned tasks well, and having an unserious attitude towards the assigned project.

-**6. Internship Policies / Benefits**
+**6. Policies / Benefits for interns**
-The company provides an internship allowance and offers flexible working hours when needed.
-In addition, having the opportunity to join internal training sessions is a big plus.

----
+The company organizes events and workshops to share experience about new knowledge, which is a very wonderful thing.

-### Additional Questions
+### Other Questions
-- What did you find **most satisfying** during your internship?
+- What were you **most satisfied** with during the internship?
-- What do you think the company **should improve** for future interns?
+- What do you think the company **needs to improve** for future interns?
-- If recommending to a friend, would you **suggest they intern here**?
-Why or why not?
+- If introducing to friends, would you **recommend them to intern here**?
+Why?

----

-### Suggestions & Expectations
+### Suggestions & Wishes
 - Do you have any suggestions to improve the internship experience?
-- Would you like to continue this program in the future?
+- Do you want to continue this program in the future?
-- Any other comments (free sharing):
+- Other feedback (freely share):